Kyle Tucker Player Props: Astros vs. Pirates

-After going 0-for-3 in his most recent game, Kyle Tucker and the Houston Astros face the Pittsburgh Pirates (who will hand the ball to Roansy Contreras) at 6:35 PM ET on Monday.
+Kyle Tucker -- 2-for-4 with three RBI in his last game -- will be in action for the Houston Astros against the Pittsburgh Pirates, with Mitch Keller on the mound, on April 11 at 6:35 PM ET.

-In his last game he had a hitless performance (0-for-3) against the Twins.
+In his most recent game, he collected three RBI (going 2-for-4 with a walk) against the Pirates.

 Kyle Tucker Game Info & Props vs. the Pirates